 Humans have some remarkable abilities as a species, and using our fictive language to build narratives to encourage one another and foster extremely large-scale cooperation allows advances in understanding the world around us, but we are neither omniscient nor truly omnipotent.
 In our attempts to control nature, we have often caused great harm to other species with whom we share our planet.
 In many cases, species have become extinct due to human intervention either for pleasure or in some cases for food and materials.
 In other cases, other species have been driven from their habitats as humans invade and take over large areas due to human overpopulation.
 Humans settle in areas that destabilize the ecology of vast regions.
 One need look no further than the formerly remote areas of the state of California where massive wildfires now pose constant threats because forested regions and grasslands have been disrupted by human home building and industry and can no longer maintain their natural regenerative cycles.

-From the standpoint of growth, humans have been too successful, and overpopulation is a series problem worldwide.
+From the standpoint of growth, humans have been too successful, and overpopulation is a serious problem worldwide.
 The startling thing with respect to the growth of human populations is that as a species, we have the intellectual understanding and the technology to limit or even stop our growth and reach a steady state.
-Humans are one of the few species equipped to do this voluntarily, but instead of taking a responsible approach, we fight over forcing more humans to be born even when they are unwanted, the life or health of the mother is in jeopardy, or the fetus if taken to term would face painful trauma throughout their lives.
+Humans are one of the few species equipped to do this voluntarily, but instead of taking a responsible approach, we fight over forcing more humans to be born even when they are unwanted, the life or health of the mother is in jeopardy, or the fetus if taken to term would face painful trauma throughout its life.
 The only possible reason for such cruelty with respect to human reproduction is to punish women.
 And that cruelty also hurts countless other species through our unrestrained growth, arrogance, and greed.

 Based on the evidence of nature, we are not above the Animal Kingdom.
 As a species, we are destructive and cruel despite our impressive abilities.
 We can do so much more to help humanity and the rest of the Animal Kingdom of which we are a part and should work together to fix this.
 We have the ability, but can we find the will to look past our own noses to do so?